 I also see nothing wrong with wearing them by themselves, if you have the confidence and the body for it.
 It’s about self-expression.

-I’s say long t-shirts, oversized sweaters and long cardigans either done up or not can look really good.posted almost 5 years ago
+I’s say long t-shirts, oversized sweaters and long cardigans either done up or not can look really good.posted over 5 years ago

-Here’s an example of what I meant by sheer at the top: link itposted almost 5 years ago
+Here’s an example of what I meant by sheer at the top: link itposted over 5 years ago

 I think it depends on the material.
 Lycra or spandex leggings are hoisery, not pants.
 But denim or thicker cotton or similar materials cut in as leggings with a form fitting shape provide more coverage and shape.

-I absolutely agree that when worn in place of pants when not working out, it makes one look like they forgot to finish getting dressed.posted almost 5 years ago
+I absolutely agree that when worn in place of pants when not working out, it makes one look like they forgot to finish getting dressed.posted over 5 years ago

 If they have buttons and pockets, wouldn’t they be knit pants and not leggings?

-Personally, I will continue to believe that an elastic waistband should always be covered, no matter what type of pants/hosiery/etc. it is on.posted almost 5 years ago
+Personally, I will continue to believe that an elastic waistband should always be covered, no matter what type of pants/hosiery/etc. it is on.posted over 5 years ago

 “If they have buttons and pockets, wouldn’t they be knit pants and not leggings?”